How to Fix "The Product Code You've Entered Requires Ownership of Another Product Before Activation" Steam Error

 Why This Error Happens

 DLC (downloadable content), expansions, and season passes require the base game to be owned on the same Steam account before they can be activated.
 Steam checks for this automatically.
 If the base game isn't on your account, the DLC key is blocked.
+The most common causes: - You bought a DLC key thinking it was the full game

 - You received multiple keys (base game + DLC) but activated the DLC key first